fmnyikosa/fast_gp_plus_utils/readme.md

 # Fast Gaussian Process and Utilities

-A Gaussian processes framework in MATLAB based on modified [GPML v4.0](http://www.gaussianprocess.org/gpml/code/matlab/doc/).
+A Gaussian processes framework in MATLAB based on an extensively modified version of [Carl Rasmussen](http://mlg.eng.cam.ac.uk/carl/) and [Hannes Nickisch's](http://hannes.nickisch.org/) [GPML v4.0](http://www.gaussianprocess.org/gpml/code/matlab/doc/).
 It includes many useful utilities for using GPML for Bayesian Optimization.
 This code has the following features:

 - Gaussian process regression diagnostic tools to test model efficacy;
 - Easy plotting of 1D and 2D data and functions;